 Subform A is completed on enrolment of the patient, Subform B after the first trimester, Subform C after the second trimester, Subform D within three months after delivery, and Subform E within 14 months after birth.
-Immediately after completion, each Subform is submitted to the national coordinator for review.
-The national coordinator transfers the reviewed and accepted Subform to the Central EURAP Registry in Milan, Italy.
+Immediately after completion, each Subform is submitted to the Central EURAP Registry in Milan, Italy.